ekzhang/nysrg-notes/2025/02-gpu-kernel-programming.md

             - Tiling for matrix multiplication: Every thread loads one element of the shared memory array.
 Then syncthreads(), do your computation on all, and syncthreads() one more time.
             - Also, prefetch tiles into registers during computation to do data load during independent compute.
 (Register size = shared memory size.)
     - Applications to scientific computing.
 Think in parallel, try to avoid data dependencies, in geometric applications you can schedule compute smarter.
+    - Notes from siboehm — kernel optimization and tuning
+        - The rough idea seems to be to start with a blueprint for this kernel (load stuff into SMEM, in the proper order with vectorization, then multiply).
+Then tune all the numeric parameters to suit a particular workload on hardware.
+            - For example, global memory coalescing (2) is just, changing iteration order of output from [x][y] to [y][x].
+This translates an incoherent load on A into a coherent load on B.
+            - Then, smem cache-blocking (3) shares the accessed memory across 32 threads.
+        - Arithmetic intensity (AI) computed as FLOPs / GMEM access.
+            - But although smem cache-blocking increases AI by 16x (~1 -> 15), and thus fitting under the GMEM bandwidth bound, it's still not close to reaching this limit.
+(And CUDA already does pretty good L1 caching automatically.)
+            - There's many other parts to this calculation.
+Not just improving arithmetic intensity.
+        - Occupancy = ratio of active/resident warps per SM, to total number of warps per SM.
+I think this is ~equivalent to threads since warp = thread*32.
+For example, there a 64 resident warps per SM on the A100, so you'd want to saturate that.
+            - In theory then, 2 blocks is fine right, for this kernel?
+But the blog post says it isn't fine.
+I don't totally understand this — I think it might just be an illustrative example, but as they mention, SMEM isn't the bottleneck in this specific case.
+It's registers & threads.
+            - Register count and SMEM capacity are the main limits to occupancy.
+You basically can't exceed the total L1 cache available to that SM.
+            - Q: How to count resource demands (registers / thread)?
+Profiling tools?
+        - Reading the profiler output
+            - See mix of executed instructions by count: LDS, FFMA, IADD3.
+            - See percentage of cycles in each warp state: Documented in [Nsight guide](https://docs.nvidia.com/nsight-compute/ProfilingGuide/index.html#metrics-reference).
+            - So you see, if you have a lot of memory stalls in your kernel, and you also look at the PTX and see more latency in LD than FMA… it's time to start blocktiling.
+            - This kind of optimization is just another way of increasing intensity.
+But the performance / profiling gives us higher confidence, and we can directly improve the kernel by reducing the memory stalling — less guesswork!
+        - Basically, kernels 3->4 and 4->5 all improve increase the number of work done per thread by 8x, then consequently decreases the number of GMEM accesses per element by 2x.
+The reason why is tricky.
+            - Kernel 3->4 uses BM=BN=64 and BK=8.
+This means each block computes a 64x64 tile of output, but only uses 2x8x64 = 1024 input floats in shared memory.
+This would usually be too many threads!
+But since each thread computes an 8x1 submatrix of outputs (warp = 8x32), block size = 512.
+(Basically we add an inner loop `dotIdx` to each thread).
+            - Kernel 4->5 increases AI more.
+Each thread computes an 8x8 tile (TM=TN=8).
+Also, BM=BN=128, wow!
+And BK=8 as before.
+So we end up with block size of 16x16=256, but still less GMEM accesses.
+            - At this point, SMEM access also can be optimized within block-tiling — this is where adding register caches helps.
+You can populate the relevant TN+TM entries into __registers__ before each iteration of BK.
+It's threadtiling!
+        - Kernel 9 is autotuning of BM, BN, BK, TM, and TN.
+Straightforward.
+        - Warptiling is yet another level that we can add on top of thread / blocktiling.
+I don't completely understand, but it seems to be just another loop based on having each __warp__ compute a given number of output elements in its dimension, same idea.
+        - To summarize: Every hardware level divides up the compute a bit, with its own caching and scheduling primitives.
+The caches and vectorization mean that we need to change our iteration order to suit the hardware.
+Tile compute smartly to increase occupancy, reduce GMEM / SMEM accesses.
+Along the way, use profilers & tune parameters.
+    - JAX: Pallas kernel language notes
+        - `import jax.experimental.pallas as pl`
+        - This is an embedded language in Python based on the concept of a "Ref".
+A bit higher-level, kind of like Triton in not needing to worry about the details of warptiling / blocktiling / threadtiling.
+Tries to maintain optimal control.
+        - All the kernels so far use `[...]` to get the whole block.
+        - You might want to write kernels differently on various devices.
+SMEM/GMEM loading.
+TPUs are like very wide SIMD registers, while GPUs are warp schedulers.
+        - "Ref" = mutable buffers in SMEM.
+JAX has you chunk up the kernel into blocks.
+        - `pl.BlockSpec` is the magic sauce that does the tiling and caching.
+Basically tells you how to carve up accessing each input for each output.
+In matmul, this is pretty simple, but you could implement blocktiling on it.
+Declarative instead of for-loops.
+        - Fusing a tanh activation function onto a kernel is trivial.
+        - Interesting: on TPUs, each operation has a cost.
+Addition, subtraction, multiplication are fast.
+But division/exp/tanh/pow are slower, and sin/cos are the slowest.